SignalFlagZ/sd-webui-civbrowser/README.md

 ## Versions
 ### v2.7
+#### v2.7.4
+- The maximum number of cards per page when searching model names is now 100.
+There is no second page because the API response does not include pagination.
+This is a temporary change.
+#### <v2.7.4
 - Add timeout setting in Settings
 - Set timeout to 30 seconds
 - Add "OpenAI" to base models